June 29, 2020

 Video here

-May 7, 2018
+Monday May 07, 2018

 Classical Christian parents and educators are fond of saying “education is more than information – it is formation”… but what does formation really look like in a practical way?
 100 years ago British educator Charlotte Mason wrote on how affections and habits are formed, noting what neuroscientists are now claiming as a new discovery!